catamphetamine/imageboard/README.md

 * `threadId: number` — Thread ID.

-* `options: object?` — An optional `options` argument that can be used to override some of the `options` of the `imageboard()` function.
+* `options: object?` — An optional `options` object that can be used to override some of the `options` passed to the `imageboard()` function.
+Additionally, it could also contain the following options:

   * `archived: boolean` — (optional) Pass `true` when requesting an archived thread.
 This flag is not required in any way, but, for `makaba` engine, it reduces the number of HTTP Requests from 2 to 1 because in that case it doesn't have to attempt to read the thread by a non-"archived" URL (which returns `404 Not Found`) before attempting to read it by an "archived" URL.

   * `afterCommentId: number` — (optional) (experimental) Could be used to only fetch comments after a certain comment.

   * `afterCommentsCount: number` — (optional) (experimental) Could be used to only fetch comments after a certain comments count (counting from the first comment in the thread).

 Returns: a [Thread](#thread).